-Before beginning the actual dictation process, it’s important to ensure that you have adequately prepared yourself to avoid problems later.
-This is true whether you use transcription software or human transcription services.
+Before beginning the actual dictation process, it’s important to ensure that you have adequately prepared yourself.
+This is true whether you use speech recognition software or transcription services.

-First of all, familiarize yourself with your recording equipment.
-Ensure that you know how to correctly use your voice recorder and any other equipment (like foot pedals, for instance) so that you don’t find yourself having to stop repeatedly to look at the instruction manual.
+First, familiarize yourself with your dictation equipment.
+Ensure that you know how to correctly use your device.
+This way you don’t find yourself having to stop repeatedly.

-If you’re having trouble with your device, you can often find the manual on the manufacturer’s website or elsewhere online.
+If you’re having trouble with your device, you can often find the manual on the manufacturer’s website.

 Second, ensure that you have all necessary paperwork organized in front of you.
 You don’t want to have to keep stopping and starting again because you need to keep getting up to find a missing chart or a page of notes.